-Based on current assessments, JWA infrastructure is currently able to support existing GSE electrical demands for the airlines and third parties.
-The airport will remain in communication with airlines and third party GSE operators to encourage the continued conversion of GSE, and to support any future electrical infrastructure changes that maybe necessary.
+Based on current assessments, ONT may require additional infrastructure in order to support GSE electrical demands for the airlines and third parties.
+The Airport will work to install additional infrastructure in areas that will result in maximum benefit while remaining in communication with airlines and third party GSE operators to encourage the continued conversion of GSE.